LukasTD/NaoParse/README.md

 Please create an Issue for it, preferrably with a description of what caused it(in game), and I will attempt to fix it.

 **How do I use this with a VPN or Ping Booster?**
 You have to set the vpn/ping booster to Morrighan.exe instead of Client.exe.
+(ExitLag doesn't support custom games, you can complain to them.
+Pingzapper does.)

 ## Screenshot of an early build
 ![early build image](https://i.imgur.com/WygQcPc.png)